Siphon880gh/devbrain/Everything as a Service - Firebase, Firestore, Heroko, Netlify, Supabase, Vercel, etc/Database as a Service - Atlas (MongoDb)/Migrate Compass (Local) to Atlas (Remote) with ndjson.md

 **Goal:**
 Export your local MongoDB database (from Compass) to MongoDB Atlas, so your app (e.g., hosted on Heroku) can connect to a cloud database.

+**Note Variation:**
+This is one of the ways to migrate databases between local and remote.
+Another way is through only commands, referring to [[MongoDb Backup and Restore with CLI]]

 ---

 ### 1. Export from Local MongoDB (Compass)